hyojin-park-neuro/neureca/team/index.md

 {% include list.html data="members" component="portrait" filters="role: pi" %}
 <!-- {% include list.html data="members" component="portrait" filters="role: ^(?!pi$)" %} -->

 **Power of Synergies!** Teamwork is essential for unlocking the power of synergies, allowing individuals to leverage their strengths and achieve greater success than they could on their own.
-Furthremore, we embrace the value of diversity and inclusive environments for research, which is essential for fostering innovative and impactful research.
+Furthremore, we embrace **the value of diversity** and **inclusive environments for research**, which is essential for fostering innovative and impactful research.

 ### Postdoctoral Researcher
 - Dr. Tara Ghafari (co-supervision)